borgbackup/borg/docs/internals/frontends.rst

 location
     Canonicalized repository path, thus this may be different from what is specified on the command line last_modified
-    Date when the repository was last modified by the Borg client
+    Date when the repository was last modified by the |project_name| client

 The *encryption* key, if present, contains: